arkypita/Vigotech-VG-L7X/CustomFirmware-VG-L7x/README.md

 ##### No soldering is need for this mod!
 To flash the firmware you need:
 - Arduino IDE
-- ESP32 Hardware Library (used Node-MCU32s)
+- ESP32 Hardware Library (used Node-MCU32s) (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md)
 - WifiManager Library 2.03 (https://github.com/tzapu/WiFiManager.git)

+First you need to add the ESP32 Boad Library and the WifiManger Library to Arduino IDE (see links above).
+Now select the Node-MCU32s Board and set the Baudrate to 115200.
+Then open the the *.ino with Arduino IDE and compile it.
+If you have done everthing right you shouldn't get any error.
+For flashing the ESP you have to bring it into boot mode.

 To bring the ESP32 on the VG-L7X is boot mode is very easy.
 So first plug in the power adapter and the USB cable and connect it with you computer.
 Now hold the right button while you press and hold the power key on the controll board.
 The red light should light up.
 At this point you can release the right button but keep holding the power key the whole flashing process.
 Then you can start the upload in Arduino IDE.
 After flash you can release the power button and enjoy a grbl laser.